 - Visiting Mammoth Hot Springs, with its travertine terraces, vapors from the hot springs, and the color palette created by the thermophiles, was a moment of awe.
 Nature's miracle, it sure is.

 5) Glacier National Park

 - Hidden Lake Trail, with its myriad colorful lovely flowers, mountains and valleys, is so pretty that the thought of having to leave made me cry.
-Needless to say, we spent 2.5 hours driving to do the same 2.7 mile hike again the following day.
+So, we spent 2.5 hours driving in the rain to do the same 2.7 mile hike again the following day.